Have you ever struggled with the pain of loving someone who doesn’t love you back? It might be hard, but you can recover from this.

 Things have changed now, and the memory of him is faded.
-I do, however, remember what it felt like to love someone who barely knew I existed.
-It was always empty inside and I was hungry for his the affection that never came.
+I do, however, remember what it felt like to fall for someone who barely knew I existed.
+It was always empty inside and I was hungry for his affection that never came.

 I mean, loving someone who doesn’t love you, is like loving a ghost.

 It’s suffocating and it devours your entire life.
-It seems every moment is used on planning how to win that love.
+It seems every moment is used in planning how to win that person over.
 Unfortunately, for many of us, we just don’t get it.

-So, if you’ve found yourself in this predicament, loving with and unreciprocated love, then what should you do?
+So, if you’ve found yourself in this predicament, loving who doesn’t share the same feelings, then what should you do?

-1. Let’s suppose the one you love does, in fact, know you love them.
+1. Let’s suppose the one you love does, in fact, know what you feel for them.

 But also suppose, that they don’t feel the same way.
 You have been rejected.
 This can be devastating, and it will take some time to understand what happened.
 In cases of rejection, you must keep one thing in mind, this will not last or, even better, something more substantial may come along-another door may open as this one is closing.
 Keep the faith.